Regulations for marketing and trading of eggs, registration, egg marking and inspections, salmonella and egg quality.

 Note too that if you sell eggs to shops, restaurants or bakeries, you will need to be approved and authorised as a packing centre by EMI in order to be permitted to grade them as Class A eggs.

-Registration with the EMI is free.
-The EMI will then allocate your establishment with a distinguishing number which is made up of:
+Registration is free.
+Your establishment will be allocated with a distinguishing number which is made up of:

 - a digit indicating the farming method